Thursday, Jan 31 at 11:59 PM

 Instructions for Instabase:

 - Make sure your Instabase account is setup.
-If you have not yet done so, please read our Piazza post for instructions.
+If you have not yet done so, please read our Piazza post for setup instructions.

 - You will need the files found at the following link copied to your personal Instabase account: Assignment 2.
 To copy files to your personal Instabase account, click on the drop-down menu above the folder listing, choose Select All, then click on the Copy link that appears.
 You should now have a private copy of the assignment to work on.

-- Navigate to the repository where you copied the files to, then double-click on the notebooks folder.
+- Navigate to the personal repository where you copied the files to, then double-click on the notebooks folder.
 The folder should contain SQLAssign.ipynb.
 Right-click or control-click on this file and select Open With > Jupyter.
 (If you simply double-click on it, it will show you the file but will not run Jupyter notebooks.)
 Sometimes it will take a minute or so for a new Jupyter server to start up on your behalf.
 Once it does, you are ready to go!

 Submitting your Tableau Visualization